 What does that mean for you, you ask?

 That means you can avoid research and shopping around.
-Instead, you can fill out one application and let Lendio do all the work.
+Instead, you can fill out one form and let Lendio do all the work.
 No more getting rejected by a lender and starting over.
 No more wondering if you got the best deal.
 With Lendio, the deals come to you.

-Even better, Lendio will match you with lenders for just about any kind of financing you can think of—whether you want a business loan, a merchant cash advance, a line of credit, equipment financing, or something else, Lendio can help you get it.
+Even better, Lendio will match you with lenders for just about any kind of financing you can think of.
+Whether you want a business loan, a merchant cash advance, a line of credit, equipment financing, or something else, Lendio can help you get it.

 Lendio vs. competitor lending companies